VisBlue - What Is a Redox Flow Battery?

 In VisBlue’s redox flow battery both tanks hold a solution of sulphuric acid with a unique vanadium solution in it.
 The only differences between the two tanks is that one side contains negative electrons and a reduced oxidation level, and the other side contains positive electrons and an increased oxidation level.

 In a Redox Flow Battery, you have two separated flow systems; one for the anode and one for the cathode.
-With the help of pumps, the electrolyte flows from the containers through piping and through the cell stacks.
+With the help of pumps, the electrolyte flows from the containers through pipes, and through the cell stacks.
 Even though, there are two separate flow-systems, the membrane divides and distributes negatively and positively charged protons in their respective tanks.
 Over time, cross-contamination of the electrolytes will occur.
 With two different electrolytes in each tank, this crossover-contamination causes the battery efficiency to degrade.
-With the same electrolyte in each tank you avoid this contamination.
+With the same electrolyte in each tank this contamination is avoided.

 The term redox in redox flow refers to redox-reaction, which is the description of the change in oxidation level of a chemical: reduction and oxidation.
 In this process electrons are transferred from one element to another.